gamtiq/grunt-pretest/README.md

 * reference to the object that represents the processed `pretest` task (see [Inside Tasks](http://gruntjs.com/api/inside-tasks) for available properties)
 * reference to `grunt` object

+If test function returns a non-empty string, a non-empty array or a function, the returned value will be used as task that should be run instead of `task` option.

-The task described in `task` option will be run only if:
+The task described in `task` option or returned from a test function will be run only if:

 * results of all tests have `true` value when `testConnect` option is `and`
 * result of any test has `true` value when `testConnect` option is `or`